elunna/hackem/hackem_changelog.md

 - Having reflection is no longer a guaranteed kill, she resists most of the time.
 - When defeated, a pegasus will arise from her body (From SlashEM)

-demon lords/princes encountered in Gehennom,
+Demon lords/princes encountered in Gehennom,
 - along with which lair they may appear in, has been completely randomized.
 - Your experience in Gehennom can be a very different experience per game.
-- Baalzebub, Geryon, Dispater are back to being a princes (demoted from lords).

 Juiblex: